rynstwrt/EditorPerRepoElectron/README.md

 ### Installer:
 1. Download the installer `.exe` file.
-2. Double-click on it to install.
+2. Double-click it to install.
-3. It will show up under your installed programs and will be installed to `%LOCALAPPDATA%/EditorPerRepo`.
+3. It will be installed to `%LOCALAPPDATA%/EditorPerRepo`.

 <div align="right">